mandadapu-group/pyglasstools/README.md

 PyGlassTools is a Python module that compiles a couple of calculations for analyzing atomistic trajectories that are routinely done in our group, particularly supercooled liquids and glasses.
 Flexibility is important we don't deal not just with one type of pair potential energy function, but multiple kinds that represent various glass-forming liquids.
 Most of these calculations are typically Irving-Kirkwood calculations, normal mode analysis, and elasticity tensor calculations.

+The package is primarily used for all the analysis used in this paper:
+- M. R. Hasyim, K. K. Mandadapu, "A Theory of Localized Excitations in Supercooled Liquids" https://arxiv.org/abs/2103.03015 (2021)

 The package is ready to use, but bear with us until more detailed instructions on installation and tutorials will come!

+If you do have any issues, bring it up on GitHub or contact me via e-mail (muhammad_hasyim@berkeley.edu)

 ## **Announcements**

-(03/08/2021): Currently in the process of re-factoring as well as moving functions and class methods to separate implementation files to reduce (re)compilation time.
+(04/15/2021): Still in the process of re-factoring as well as moving functions and class methods to separate implementation files to reduce (re)compilation time.

 ## **Contents**